ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-ticks/index.md

 ### Tick Min / Max Spacing

-The `tick.minSpacing` and `tick.maxSpacing` options alter the default behavior by defining the approximate minimum and maximum pixel gaps that should exist between ticks.
+The `tick.minSpacing` and `tick.maxSpacing` options alter the default behaviour by defining the approximate minimum and maximum pixel gaps that should exist between ticks.
 You can provide one or both options as needed.
 An appropriate number of ticks will be generated to meet the specified `tick.minSpacing` and `tick.maxSpacing` constraints taking the rendered size of the chart into account.
 A sample configuration is shown below: